Skip to content

 MeshStor first tries to grow each partition in place by extending it into adjacent free space on the same drive.
 This is fast and requires no data sync.

-If a drive lacks adjacent free space, MeshStor creates a replacement partition on a drive with enough room, swaps it into the MD array via mdadm --replace, and removes the old partition.
+If a drive lacks adjacent free space, MeshStor creates a replacement partition on another drive on the same node, swaps it into the MD array via mdadm --replace, and removes the old partition.
 This path is slower because the replacement must sync all data from the other members.

 Prerequisites